So the idea that we should use consistent words and labels to present information didn’t gel with me.

 You may feel that you’ve typed the same word a hundred times, but your readers will thank you for it.

-Structured Writing helps business and technical writers develop effective, clear and consistent documents and reports using a consistent structure.
+Improve business writing helps business and technical writers develop effective, clear and consistent documents and reports using a consistent structure.